 Statement “B” above has the most potential to cause issues for any company that uses contract labor.

-For example, if you are a massage therapist performing massage therapy for a company that provides massage therapy, your work falls within the “usual course” of the company’s business, and “B” in the ABC Test does not apply to you, and you cannot be treated as an independent contractor.
+For example, if you are a massage therapist performing massage therapy for a company that provides massage therapy, your work falls within the “usual course” of the company’s business.
+“B” in the ABC Test does not apply to you, and you cannot be treated as an independent contractor.

-Many massage therapists work as independent contractors, and in light of this ruling, many will continue to do so; status changes may eventually be required if you work for a company that classifies and treats you as an independent contractor rather than an employee and your situation does not pass the ABC Test.
+Many massage therapists work as independent contractors, and in light of this ruling and subsequent bill, many will continue to do so; status changes may soon be required if you work for a company that classifies and treats you as an independent contractor rather than an employee and your situation does not pass the ABC Test.

 The ABC Test, which has been used in Massachusetts since 2004, replaces the previous set of criteria, named the Borello Test after the California Supreme Court case for which it was created.